Hamden, Ohio

 Hamden is a village in Vinton County, Ohio, United States.
 The population was 727 at the 2020 census.

 History

 Hamden was laid out in 1820.
 It was incorporated as a village in 1876.

+Recent history

+On June 30, 2026, 16 children were rescued from a home in Hamden, 7 of whom were hospitalized, after they were found in deplorable conditions, and 4 adults were arrested for child endangerment.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.57 sqmi, all land.